-Blessed with a sexy S-shape and a 2015-mile coastline, Vietnam beaches are listed as the best on the world with variety of sea color and beach shapes.
-Vietnam beaches should be the number-one places to see when it comes to Vietnam landscape.
-Not only great for photos, the beaches in Vietnam offer exciting beachside activities, including snorkeling or diving.
+Blessed with a sexy S-shape and a 2015-mile coastline, Vietnam beaches are listed as the best in the world with a variety of sea colors and beach shapes.
+Vietnam beaches should be the number-one places to see when it comes to Vietnam’s landscape.
+Not only great for photos, but the beaches in Vietnam also offer exciting beachside activities, including snorkeling or diving.

-The highlight of Vietnam geography is karst structures, especially limestone mountains and karst caves which set Vietnam natural beauties apart from other nations in Southeast Asia.
-If beaches give the feeling of calmness, peaceful with its pastel horizontal skies then caves and mountains in Vietnam bring you right in a film set for a Hollywood fantasy movie.
-World famous movie makers found their inspiration here for such masterpieces in terms of visual effect like The Lover, Pan, Kong: Skull Island, Apocalypse Now and more.
+The highlight of Vietnam’s geography is karst structures, especially limestone mountains and karst caves which set Vietnam’s natural beauties apart from other nations in Southeast Asia.
+If beaches give the feeling of calmness, and peace with their pastel horizontal skies then caves and mountains in Vietnam bring you right into a film set for a Hollywood fantasy movie.
+World-famous movie makers found their inspiration here for such masterpieces in terms of visual effects like The Lover, Pan, Kong: Skull Island, Apocalypse Now, and more.

-Talking about Vietnam beauties, missing Mekong River and Mekong Delta would be a serious mistake.
-Mekong Delta is the most powerful example of how nature nurture culture, resulting in such unique, beautiful way of life, not separating but rather depending on the nature and adding even more to the pulchritude of the land.
+Talking about Vietnam’s beauties, missing the Mekong River and Mekong Delta would be a serious mistake.
+Mekong Delta is the most powerful example of how nature-nurture culture, resulting in such a unique, beautiful way of life, not separating but rather depending on nature and adding even more to the pulchritude of the land.

-Yet, the landscape of Vietnam can't be summarized in a few paragraphs, trying to fit words to describe the indescribable.
-Let's us take you to a visual trip to Vietnam to see all the thrilling, exhilarating, shivering views of the country.
+Yet, the landscape of Vietnam can’t be summarized in a few paragraphs, trying to fit words to describe the indescribable.
+Let’s take you on a visual trip to Vietnam to see all the thrilling, exhilarating, shivering views of the country.

-There is no rival to beat Phong Nha – Ke Bang in the fight for the best place to see in Vietnam for natural lovers and adventurers.
-Belonged to Quang Binh Province, Phong Nha-Ke Bang National's karst structures were created by the five rivers crossing the region over millions of year, truly a work of mother nature.
+There is no rival to beat Phong Nha – Ke Bang in the fight for the best place to see in Vietnam for nature lovers and adventurers.
+Belonged to Quang Binh Province, Phong Nha-Ke Bang National’s karst structures were created by the five rivers crossing the region over millions of years, truly a work of mother nature.

-Son Doong, the largest cave on Earth, the main draw of Phong Nha – Ke Bang National Park in recent years is the reason for Phong Nha-Ke Bang to rank first in this list.
+Son Doong, the largest cave on Earth, the main draw of Phong Nha – Ke Bang National Park in recent years is the reason for Phong Nha-Ke Bang ranking first on this list.
 However, long before Son Doong was discovered, Phong Nha – Ke Bang was already known as a top destination in Vietnam with marvelous Paradise Cave and Phong Nha Cave.
 Blessed with a diverse ecosystem, Phong Nha – Ke Bang is also a good place for trekking and exploring.

-Other activities you can enjoy such as kayaking on Chay River, Mud-bathing in Dark Cave, Ziplining, fishing on Suoi Moc Stream.
+Other activities you can enjoy such as kayaking on the Chay River, Mud-bathing in Dark Cave, Ziplining, and fishing on Suoi Moc Stream.

-Ban Gioc Waterfall is a lesser-known destination in North Vietnam compared to Sapa and Ha Long Bay, making a truly hidden gem for nature lovers and adventurers to discover.
-Located in northeastern of Vietnam, Cao Bang Province, on a height of 30 meters and a width of 300 meters, Ban Gioc is the widest waterfall in Vietnam, creating such impressive sight of nature.
+Ban Gioc Waterfall is a lesser-known destination in North Vietnam compared to Sapa and Ha Long Bay, making it a true hidden gem for nature lovers and adventurers to discover.
+Located in northeastern Vietnam, Cao Bang Province, with a height of 30 meters and a width of 300 meters, Ban Gioc is the widest waterfall in Vietnam, creating such impressive sight of nature.